hmcts/em-ccd-orchestrator/README.md

 DOCMOSIS_ACCESS_KEY=xxx docker-compose -f docker-compose-dependencies.yml up --build
 ```

+To set up IDAM data run: `./idam-client-setup.sh`.
+To check the data you can log into IDAM-web-admin `http://localhost:8082` with:
+Username `idamOwner@hmcts.net`
+Password `Ref0rmIsFun`

 Note that unlike other Evidence Management projects the ccd-orchestrator-api is included in the docker-compose-dependencies.yaml and will run via docker for local functional testing.
 This is to work around [an issue with Linux docker container networking](https://github.com/docker/for-linux/issues/264).

 ### Tech